gma1083/democrewcy-frontend/README.md

 5. Action flows to context
 6. Context receives action
 7. Context fires reducer to update state
-8. React components with props from context re-render
+8. React components re-render with props from context

-# To Do
-1. Full details for all tasks we want.
-When the create and edit tasks run we are going to display the view task afterwords.
-2. This means we'll want the data mapped to state, and for that we need data types because typescript, define them in `config/types.tsx`
-3. Forms completely filled out, validated, making async backend calls, and any dispatching